3vorp/3vorp/README.md

 <h3><a href="https://3vorp.github.io/utils/recolor">Batch Recolorer</a></h3>

 Batch recolor an image to match a series of provided templates.
-Implemented entirely client-side using a simple browser interface
+Implemented entirely client-side using native browser APIs to analyze and manipulate pixel data.

 - Languages: TypeScript
 - Frameworks: SvelteKit, WebGL